btimby/chains/README.md

 affix
 =====

-JavaScript library for building chains for HTML.
+JavaScript library for building chains of HTML.